simun-ivanac/simun-ivanac/README.md

 # Hi there 👋

-Welcome to the party.
+Here you can find a little bit of information about my background.

 <br>

 ## About me

 I’m a software engineer with years of experience in developing web applications.
-Here you can find a little bit information about my background.

 I love:
 - solving problems,